1716757342/FormulaGPT/README.md

 The best expression:  ['+', 'sin', '*', 'var_x1', 'var_x1', 'var_x1']
 ```

 ---

-## Why FormulaGPT?

-- **Efficiency**: The model is optimized for quick inference, making it suitable for real-time applications.
-- **Versatility**: Works across various domains, from physics to finance.
-- **Interpretability**: Generates human-readable mathematical expressions, enhancing trust and understanding.

----

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements for FormulaGPT, please fork the repository and submit a pull request.

----

 ## Contact

-For any questions or feedback, feel free to reach out at [your.email@example.com](mailto:your.email@example.com).
+For any questions or feedback, feel free to reach out at [XXX](mailto:XXXX).

 ---